|

 • revise and practise to improve performance

-• receive feedback on their progress from teachers and from other pupils
+• receive feedback on their progress from teachers and

 • present good work for others to see or hear